saadbenchekroun/mercedes-ai/README.md

 - NVIDIA Automotive Team
 - OpenAI, Deepgram, and ElevenLabs Teams

-For any queries, please contact the Mercedes-Benz AI Systems Team at ai-systems@mercedes-benz.com.
+For any queries, please contact me at saadbenchekrun@gmail.com